Integrated Market Risk and Credit Risk for Capital Calculations and Counterparty Credit Risk

 - Credit-adjusted transfer pricing

-Kamakura Risk Manager (KRM) uses a solid analytical foundation with six yield curve smoothing methods and five different term structure models for valuation, pricing, and hedging of a wide range of equity securities, fixed income securities, foreign exchange contracts.
+Kamakura Risk Manager (KRM) completely integrates credit portfolio management, market risk management, asset and liability management, Basel II and other capital allocation technologies, transfer pricing, and performance measurement.
+KRM uses a solid analytical foundation for valuation, pricing, and hedging of a wide range of equity securities, fixed income securities, foreign exchange contracts.
 KRM also delivers an unmatched list of derivatives and exotics.